 The platform should support the whole lifecycle of a commercial product, from tools for easy product design that also include processes such as application, quote, bind, and policies to claims and reinsurance.

-The focus here is flexibility as carriers need support for complex policies such as fleet-group policies with coverage for large number of different objects and complex commercial property products that include all types of properties – from small objects to a cosmodrome.
+The focus here is flexibility as carriers need support for complex policies such as fleet-group policies with coverage for a large number of different objects and complex commercial property products that include all types of properties – from small objects to a cosmodrome.
 A flexible platform should also enable carriers to serve companies of any size and industry and include support for insurers’ international programs, empowering them to perform business across borders.

 Due to product complexity, commercial insurance underwriting processes can be very complex, spanning multiple teams.
 A modern system should provide the ability to adjust the underwriting process for each line of business or even for each insurance product separately, so that risks to be insured are assessed appropriately.
 Complex products also require you to assign tasks to your teams across sales, underwriters, and other specialists to streamline the process based on your own business rules.

 A modern platform will help your underwriters with an overview and control over the process for each quote or policy.
 It will provide the data they need to make decisions, including a comprehensive 360-degree view and integrations with different 3rd party data providers to improve risk assessment.

 You should also look for support as you automate the process as much as possible in complex businesses such as commercial insurance.
 Features that allow this are workflow and business rule capabilities for automated generation of constraints, confirmation or rejection of quotes, assessment of risk based on 3rd party data and more.